amruth38/Adidas-US-Sales-Analysis/README.md

 1. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset).
 2. Follow the methodology outlined above to replicate the analysis.
 3. Explore the findings and insights to understand Adidas US sales performance.

 ---

+## Data Source
+The data for this analysis was sourced from [Kaggle - Adidas Sales Dataset](https://www.kaggle.com/datasets/heemalichaudhari/adidas-sales-dataset).

+---